chebfun/chebsite/docs/functions/chebfun/chebpolyplot.md

 ---
-title: """chebpolyplot"""
+title: "chebpolyplot"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """chebpolyplot"""
+function_name: "chebpolyplot"
-snippet: """Display Chebyshev coefficients graphically."""
+snippet: "Display Chebyshev coefficients graphically."
-qualifiers: """"""
+qualifiers: ""
-return_type: """h"""
+return_type: "h"
-arguments: """(f, varargin)"""
+arguments: "(f, varargin)"
 ---

- CHEBPOLYPLOT   Display Chebyshev coefficients graphically.
+<pre class="help-text"> CHEBPOLYPLOT   Display Chebyshev coefficients graphically.
     CHEBPOLYPLOT(F) plots the Chebyshev coefficients of a CHEBFUN F on a semilogy scale.
 A horizontal line at the epslevel of F is also plotted.
 If F is an array-valued CHEBFUN or has breakpoints, then a curve is plotted